Guarea spp. of the family Meliaceae, the mahogany family. The primary species appear to be G. cedrata and

-a mahogany-related wood from both Africa and South America.
-Several South American species of the genus Guarea and several African species are sold under the common name guarea or bosse and I do not know the differences, if any, among them.
-All together, there are easily a dozen species in the genus Guarea that are sold as either bosse or guarea OR BOTH --- primary dealers certainly know whether their wood comes from South America or Africa, but secondary dealers may be less sure and may not even care, so I consider the separation of the Guarea species into guarea and Bosse to be suspect.
-I certainly have no faith that the separation between the two on this web site it entirely accurate, although I DO pay attention to where I get the pics and what they say (but this relies on the knowledge of the vendors and that ranges from what I believe to be quite reliable, to highly suspect).
+A mahogany-related wood from both Africa and South America.
+Several South American species of the genus Guarea and several African species are sold under the common names guarea and bosse and I do not know the differences, if any, among them.
+All together, there are easily a dozen species in the genus Guarea that are sold as either bosse or guarea OR BOTH --- primary dealers certainly know whether their wood comes from South America or Africa, but secondary dealers may be less sure and may not even care, so I consider the separation of the Guarea species into guarea and Bosse to be suspect as far as common availability goes.
+I certainly have no faith that the separation between the two on this web site is entirely accurate, although I DO pay attention to where I get the pics and what they say (but this relies on the knowledge of the vendors and that ranges from what I believe to be quite reliable, to highly suspect).

 my samples: